Experience That Counts!

 One of our most unique products, the “elektrofahrzeug” (a German word that translates literally to “electric travel thing” - and means “electric car”), was designed to meet very rigid specifications for use in the “car-free” ski villages of Switzerland.
 (Zermatt, Saas Fee, and five other villages do not allow residents to use cars within the city limits, but business owners are allowed to use these electric vehicles for transporting skiers to the slopes, making deliveries, etc.)

 We manufactured this electric car so it would make virtually no noise, go no faster than 15 miles an hour, have the torque to go up and down steep Alpine streets, and would run on a single charge for an entire day.
-It had to conform to very exacting Swiss regulations regarding top speed, size, shape, safety equipment, etc. It's powered by 48 deep-cell batteries.
+It had to conform to very exacting Swiss regulations regarding top speed, size, shape, safety equipment, etc. It was powered by 48 small, deep-cell batteries.